dxwu2/dwu362.github.io/index.markdown

 # CS 7641 Machine Learning Group Project

 ## Introduction/Background
+Music has been a huge part of our daily lives.
+In 2021, the music industry market generates $61.82 billion, and has grown 36% since 2012.
+Therefore, predicting a song’s popularity is crucial to keep business competitive in the market.

 ## Problem Definition
+If Rihanna returns from hiatus and decides to release a new album after eight years, how likely are her songs going to trend on streaming platforms?
+Was anyone able to foresee Olivia Rodrigo’s success with her debut album?
+Combination of music components, including genre, artist attributes, song characteristics all contribute towards the success of a song, and machine learning algorithm could serve as an extremely useful method for producers and companies to predict the successes of their songs.

+Our team aims to construct a model that determines whether a newly released song will be included in Spotify’s Top 200 chart.
+Ultimately, we believe that this model could help drive music production processes and set up a song for success even before it is released.

 ## Methods
+We will start by performing Principal Component Analysis (PCA) to reduce the dimensionality of dataset and extract the most relevant features that maximize variance in the data.
+Depending on how much of the available Spotify data we deem as relevant, we will also perform incremental K-Nearest Neighbors and the Gaussian Normal Basis.

+We will also utilize support vector machines, as they have been one of the most ubiquitous classifiers for music classification.
+As SVMs are a binary classifier, we will utilize a radial basis function (RBF) kernel to enlarge the feature space.

 ## Potential Results and Discussion
+There will definitely be some quantitative measurement of accuracy that will be used in our metrics.
+We have a few options:

+One is simply the accuracy score.
+We want to measure how accurate we are in predicting whether a list of songs ends up in the top 200 trending or not.

+Another viable option that might produce smoother results would be using R^2 score.
+Instead of just a binary label, we can attribute song’s with an actual ranking from 1-200 or even to beyond 200.
+This would give us a better measure of how close our predictions were to their actual rankings.

+Alternative metrics we will explore include NPV, specificity, and AUC.

+## References
+[1] James Pham, Edric Kyauk, and Edwin Park.
+“Predicting Song Popularity”. http://cs229.stanford.edu/proj2015/140_report.pdf

+[2] J. S. Gulmatico, J. A. B. Susa, M. A. F. Malbog, A. Acoba, M. D. Nipas and J. N. Mindoro, "SpotiPred: A Machine Learning Approach Prediction of Spotify Music Popularity by Audio Features," 2022 Second International Conference on Power, Control and Computing Technologies (ICPC2T), 2022, pp. 1-5, doi: 10.1109/ICPC2T53885.2022.9776765.

+[3] Zayd Al-Beitawi, Mohammad Salehan and Sonya Zhang.
+“What Makes a Song Trend?
+Cluster Analysis of Musical Attributes for Spotify Top Trending Songs”, 2020. http://www.na-businesspress.com/JMDC/JMDC14-3/8_Al-BeitawiFinal.pdf

 ## Proposed Timeline and Member Responsibilities